sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 Similar to this mechanism, but at a different level, we want to provide SIFIS-Home-aware applications with labels describing security risks deriving from app's code execution.
 To this aim, we start at a fine grain by giving labels to APIs that developers use when writing their applications.
-Eventually, the label of the application will be composed of all the labels of the APIs within the code.
+Eventually, a label will be provided for the application as a whole, and it will be composed of all the labels of the APIs within the code.

-Our proposal is analogous to the [Permissions mechanism](https://developer.android.com/guide/topics/permissions/overview) on Android operating system, and our label could resemble their Manifest file, but actually it differs in some crucial aspects.
+Our proposal is analogous to the [Permissions mechanism](https://developer.android.com/guide/topics/permissions/overview) of Android operating system, and our label could resemble their Manifest file, but it actually differs in some crucial aspects.
 In SIFIS-Home, the user (or a maintainer on user's behalf) defines policies to be enforced within his smart home.
 Policies definition is a simple and intuitive process which allows the user to declare which actions and operations can be performed by applications in his smart home environment and which cannot.
-This process is eased by novel mechanisms which make use of artificial intelligence and natural language, and described in WP4.
+In SIFIS-Home, this process is eased by novel mechanisms which make use of artificial intelligence and natural language, and described in WP4.
 Our label is shown to the user during app installation with an informative purpose, and it highlights if some of the risks go against the user-defined policies.
 If no risk contradicts user's policies, the app is installed straightaway.
 Otherwise, the user can decide whether to edit his policies, finalise app installation, or not to finalise it.